Q: What is a trademark?

 Q: How do I obtain a license?

 A: The University partners with IMG College Licensing to represent their licensing program.
-Please contact them directly.
+To learn more of the licensing process and trademark licensing program at Syracuse University, please view the requirements.

 Q: What kinds of products cannot be licensed?